The story about the best place to visit in Balchik – the Palace and the Botanical Garden

 Her love to this place dates back to 1921 when she first visited the small coastal city (at this time part of Romania).
 She was fascinated by the tranquillity of the ареа and the stunning view of the seashore.
 She couldn’t forget the beautiful Balchik and not so long after that she returned here … forever!

-The Palace and the botanical garden in Balchik, part of an architectural and park complex, is a piece of heaven and a must-see tourist attraction on the Bulgarian Black Sea coast.
+Balchik: The Palace and the botanical garden, part of an architectural and park complex, is a piece of heaven and a must-see tourist attraction on the Bulgarian Black Sea coast.
 But what is the connection with the Romanian Queen?

 The complex showed up as a summer residence of the Romanian queen Maria (1875-1938).
 The Palace was designed by Italian architects and its construction started in 1924.
 It is situated about 2 km south-west of Balchik’s city centre in a beautiful area between the rocks and the sea.
 The Palace is a designated archaeological and constructional monument of culture and a monument of the gardening and landscape art, declared by Statute No 09-128 of the Ministry of Culture, dated 18 April 2002.

 Maria Alexandrina Victoria de Edinburgh or just Mary is the daughter of the Duke and Dukesse of Edinburgh and Coburg – Alfred and Maria Alexandrovna, and granddaughter of Queen Victoria of England and of Russian King Alexander II.
 Her royal lineage links England, Russia and Romania after her political marriage to the Romanian King Ferdinand de Hohenzollern.
 She decided to build her own summer residence in Balchik, the place she fell in love with, and had a strict requirement for the designers so the construction of the bildings would not harm the natural environment, but rather complements its beauty.
 Chapels, yards, fountains and buildings in various styles were built – typical Bulgarian, Transylvanian, Byzantine, Roman, Arabic, Mauritanian.